 - Manage programme of meetings, creating relevant content as required

 - Develop an internal intranet to spread company incentives

-What companies need communications teams?
+What companies need communications jobs?

 In short, everyone!
 One of the great things about communications roles is that you can combine your interests and your work.
 All businesses need good communications including consumer facing brands in food & drink, FMCG, retail, travel, fashion, beauty, health and fitness, to more business focussed sectors such as technology, banking and professional services.
 The list is endless, and each sector has individual challenges to overcome.